 What Options Could I Choose If I Am Healthy and Can’t Afford A Medicare Supplement?

 A lower-cost option if the Medicare Supplement is too expensive would be a Medicare Advantage plan.
 Medicare Advantage plans sometimes referred to as Medicare Part C, are another way to get your Medicare.
 They have low and sometimes no premiums, and many cover your prescription drugs and additional benefits that Original Medicare doesn’t.

 What If I Am Healthy And Want To Take The Risk?

 That’s an option afforded to you, but can you afford not to have a Medigap?
-Health care costs are rising higher every year, and while there are lower-cost options, can you afford it if you had to pay out of pocket $4,500 right now if something happened?
+Healthcare costs are rising yearly, and while there are lower-cost options, can you afford it if you had to pay out-of-pocket $4,500 or more if something happened?

 Getting Assistance With Supplemental Medicare Plans

 Everyone’s situation and circumstances are different.
-For that reason, it’s best to speak with a licensed insurance agent who can take you through a proper needs analysis and ensure you choose a plan that works for you.
+Therefore, it’s best to speak with a licensed insurance agent who can take you through a proper needs analysis and ensure you choose a plan that works for you.